 Schedule I drugs are classified as the most hazardous drugs with the highest potential for misuse and no accepted medical uses.
 Schedule V drugs are the least dangerous drugs with a low risk of abuse and often have medicinal purposes, such as some prescription drugs.
 As a result, crimes involving Schedule I or II drugs are likely to result in more severe charges and penalties than those involving Schedule IV or V drugs.

 Drug charges may be misdemeanor or felony offenses, again based on the schedule, amount, and use of the drug.
 Potential drug charges can include possession of drugs, possession of drugs with intent to distribute, manufacturing, and trafficking.
 Another possible charge is conspiracy to commit an illicit substance crime, which occurs when two or more individuals agree to participate in a criminal drug enterprise.
 When facing drug charges, a skilled attorney in Georgetown could explain the potential outcomes and develop a strategy for defending them.

-Penalties for Possession Charges
+What are the Penalties for Drug Possession Charges?

 As individuals accrue previous drug convictions, these penalties increase substantially.
 A second violation of this section is a felony charge that can result in up to five years of incarceration, a $7,500 fine, or both.

-Penalties for Manufacturing and Distributing Illicit Substances
+What are the Penalties for Manufacturing and Distributing Illicit Substances?

 State law prescribes much harsher penalties for manufacturing and distributing illegal drugs, as well as for possessing them with intent to distribute.
 These offenses typically involve much larger quantities of drugs.
 For example, under S.C.
 Code § 44-53-375, those who manufacture or distribute methamphetamine or cocaine could face a felony, which carries the potential for up to 15 years of imprisonment and a $25,000 fine for a first offense.